cdcalderon/rareskills-week16-17/Question1.md

-# Question 1: The OZ upgrade tool for hardhat defends against 6 kinds of mistakes.
-What are they and why do they matter?
+# Question 1: What are the six types of errors that the OpenZeppelin Hardhat Upgrades plugin helps to prevent, and why are they significant?

-The OpenZeppelin Hardhat Upgrades plugin provides a robust system to deploy and manage upgradeable contracts on Ethereum.
-It defends against six kinds of mistakes that can occur during the contract upgrade process:
+The OpenZeppelin Hardhat Upgrades plugin is a powerful tool for deploying and managing upgradeable contracts on the Ethereum network.
+It provides protection against several potential pitfalls that can arise during the contract upgrade process:

-1. **Unsafe Implementation**: The plugin validates that the contract implementation is upgrade safe.
-This is crucial because certain features in Solidity are not compatible with upgradeable contracts, such as the constructor function or the selfdestruct operation.
-The plugin checks for these features and prevents you from deploying a contract that uses them.
+1. **Unstructured Storage Protection**: The plugin strategically uses `keccak` to calculate specific storage slots for storing essential values (implementation, beacon, and admin).
+This method safeguards these slots from unintended overwrites, ensuring the proxy operates correctly.

-2. **Incompatible Upgrades**: When upgrading a contract, the plugin checks that the new implementation is not only upgrade safe, but also compatible with the previous implementation.
-This is important because changing the order or type of state variables in a contract can corrupt the storage when upgrading.
+2. **Constructor Issues and Unsafe Implementations**: The plugin addresses the issue that the constructor's bytecode is not part of the runtime code and hence won't execute within the proxy's context.
+It does this by shifting this code from the constructor to an initializer function, which is invoked when the proxy links to the logic contract.
+This function is designed to run only once, avoiding multiple executions.
+Additionally, the plugin ensures that the contract implementation doesn't use unsafe features like the `selfdestruct` opcode and `delegatecall` opcode.

-3. **Missing Proxy Admin**: The plugin automatically deploys a proxy admin for your project if needed.
-The proxy admin is the account that has the rights to upgrade the proxy.
-If it's missing, you won't be able to upgrade your contracts.
+3. **Function Collisions**: The plugin uses the address of the caller to decide whether to delegate the call.
+If the admin is the caller, the proxy will not delegate any calls, thereby avoiding function clashes.

-4. **Redundant Deployments**: The plugin checks if there is an implementation contract deployed with the same bytecode, and deploys one if not.
-This prevents unnecessary deployments and helps to keep your project organized.
+4. **Incompatible Upgrades**: The plugin checks the new implementation for upgrade safety and compatibility with the previous implementation during a contract upgrade.
+This check is vital because altering the order or type of state variables in a contract can lead to storage corruption during the upgrade.

-5. **Untracked Deployments**: The plugin keeps track of all the implementation contracts you have deployed in an `.openzeppelin` folder in the project root, as well as the proxy admin.
-This is important for managing your project and knowing which contracts have been deployed and where.
+5. **Missing Proxy Admin**: The plugin automatically deploys a proxy admin for your project if required.
+The proxy admin is the account with the rights to upgrade the proxy.
+Without it, you cannot upgrade your contracts.

-6. **Incorrect Proxy Usage**: The plugin provides functions to manage proxy admin rights and to interact with your contracts correctly.
-For example, it provides a function to change the admin of a proxy.
-This is important because the admin of a proxy can only upgrade it, but not interact with the implementation contract.
+6. **Redundant Deployments and Untracked Deployments**: The plugin checks for an existing implementation contract with the same bytecode before deploying a new one, preventing unnecessary deployments.
+It also keeps track of all deployed implementation contracts in an `.openzeppelin` folder in the project root, including the proxy admin.
+This tracking is crucial for project management and for keeping track of which contracts have been deployed and where.

-These safeguards are important because mistakes in the upgrade process can lead to loss of funds, corrupted contract storage, or contracts becoming stuck in an irrecoverable state.
-By using the OpenZeppelin Hardhat Upgrades plugin, you can avoid these pitfalls and ensure that your upgrade process is safe and reliable.
+These safeguards are crucial as mistakes in the upgrade process can lead to loss of funds, corrupted contract storage, or contracts becoming stuck in an irrecoverable state.
+By using the OpenZeppelin Hardhat Upgrades plugin, you can sidestep these issues and ensure a safe and reliable upgrade process.

 Resources: